You want smart political talk without the meltdowns?

 We must return to the old order, return the FBI to once again become what it is no longer, and that is the world's premier law enforcement agency.

-We've got to take the you know politics out of the FBI and the DOJ and the weaponization of the G DOJ in our intelligence community.
+We've got to take the politics out of the FBI and the DOJ and the weaponization of the DOJ and our intelligence community.

 How are you, my friend?

-You know, brother Sean, you always had my back uh during my travails there, uh unjustly put in jail for defending the Constitution.
+You know, Brother Sean, you've always had my back during my travails there, unjustly put in jail for defending the Constitution.

 He is untethered from political political contributions or anything like that.

-It's the it's the dogs that didn't bark in the in the famous uh Sherlock Holmes mystery novel.
+It's the dogs that didn't bark in the famous Sherlock Holmes mystery novel.

-And the moment that Donald Trump last night began to soliloquy on how they sit on their hands regardless of whether he cures cancer or walks on water or later on, as we saw, honors uh widows who have lost uh husbands or children who've had cancer.
+And the moment that Donald Trump last night began his soliloquy on how they sit on their hands regardless of whether he cures cancer or walks on water or later on, as we saw, honors widows who have lost husbands or children who've had cancer.

-Um I think that moment will be historical because from now on going forward, every time the American people watch a State of the Union or a joint address like they did last night, and they see one party just behaving that way, that will reject that party because that's not what the American people want.
+And I think that moment will be historical because from now on going forward, every time the American people watch a State of the Union or a joint address like they did last night and they see one party just behaving that way, that will reject that party because that's not what the American people want.

-Seventy-five percent of the American people loved that speech last night, and everything was said.
+75% of the American people loved that speech last night and everything that was said.

-I'm glad President Trump uh put it in there, and it was it was very important, Sean.
+I'm glad President Trump put it in there and it was very important, Sean.

 Before we get to the issue of reciprocal trade, I want to go back for a second because you easily could have prevented yourself from going to jail.